-Minimum performance requirements for the Project and funding period (see Appendix B: Performance Goals).
-Applicants must propose performance goals by category for the each of the five funding periods that meet and/or exceed the minimum goals established by MBDA.
+Minimum performance requirements for the Project location and funding period (see Appendix B: Performance Goals).
+Applicants must propose performance goals by category for the each of the five funding periods.

-Proposing higher than the minimum goals without a corresponding methodology for accomplishment or without a corresponding justification may demonstrate a lack of knowledge of the market place and may adversely impact MBDA's evaluation of the application.
+Proposing higher than estimated goals without a corresponding methodology for accomplishment or without a corresponding justification may demonstrate a lack of knowledge of the market place and may adversely impact MBDA's evaluation of the application.
 Accordingly, applicants should carefully consider the feasibility of the performance goals proposed in the application.
 In addition, MBDA may negotiate proposed performance goals with the high ranking applicant winner of an award competition prior to offering an award.